-The success of nonviolent defense depends most crucially on psychological and organizational factors, including the morale, unity, and will of the nonviolent resistance; the knowledge, understanding, and strategy of the resistance; and the coordination, decision-making, and leadership of the resistance.
+The success of nonviolent defense depends most crucially on psychological and organizational factors, including the morale, unity, and will of the nonviolent resistance; the knowledge, understanding, and strategy of the resistance; and the coordination, decision making, and leadership of the resistance.
 To improve the capacity of the resistance in these areas, psychological and sociological research and testing is valuable.
 Technology is not central to these areas.
-For this reason, most researchers on nonviolent defense have given little or no attention to technology.
+For this reason, most researchers on nonviolent defense have given little attention to technology.

 Another set of factors, under the general heading of physical infrastructure, is also important.
 This includes communication systems; industrial production and distribution; and systems ensuring human survival, including food, water, clothing, shelter, energy, transport, and health.
-Technology is heavily involved in all these areas (Martin, 2001).
+Technology is heavily involved in all these areas.

-2. Communication Technology for Nonviolent Defense
+Communication Technology for Nonviolent Defense

 Consider communication, probably the most important technological factor in nonviolent defense.
 An aggressor normally seeks to control means of communication.
 In a military coup, the first targets are television and radio stations.
-If a population is dependent on mass media-television, radio, and major newspapers-for information, it is vulnerable to political control by a small group.
-For effective communication in a nonviolent struggle, it is far better to use network media enabling enable one-to-one interaction, including the mail service, telephone, fax, short-wave radio, and e-mail.
+If a population is dependent on mass media - television, radio, and major newspapers - for information, it is vulnerable to political control by a small group.
+For effective communication in a nonviolent struggle, it is far better to use network media enabling one-to-one connection, including the postal service, telephone, short-wave radio, and email.
 With a dense network of network media, it becomes very difficult for a ruler to control the population.

 After the invasion of East Timor in 1975, the Indonesian occupiers tried to prevent resistance forces from communicating with the rest of the world.
 Censorship prevented wider awareness of Indonesian atrocities.
-But in 1991, when Indonesian troops opened fire on a peaceful protest, it was witnessed by western journalists and videotaped by filmmaker Max Stahl.
+But in 1991 when Indonesian troops opened fire on a peaceful protest, it was witnessed by Western journalists and videotaped by filmmaker Max Stahl.
 His film was smuggled out of the country and shown internationally, leading to greatly increased support for East Timor's independence.